 When Could Childcare Workers Be Exposed to an Infectious Disease?

 When could childcare workers be exposed to an infectious disease by the trainer?
-Childcare workers have an incredibly important job, and they play a vital role in our society.
-These dedicated professionals are responsible for providing a safe and nurturing environment for children while their parents are away.
-However, working with children can also come with its own unique set of risks, especially when it comes to exposure to infectious diseases.
+Childcare workers have an incredibly important job and play a vital role in our society.
+These dedicated professionals are responsible for providing children with a safe and nurturing environment while their parents are away.
+However, working with children can also come with unique risks, especially regarding exposure to infectious diseases.

 Ways Childcare Workers to Be Exposed

-In addition to contact with sick children, childcare workers may also be exposed to infectious diseases through contact with other adults in the childcare center.
-This can include other workers, parents, or visitors to the facility.
+In addition, to contact with sick children, childcare workers may also be exposed to infectious diseases through contact with other adults in the childcare center.
+It can include other workers, parents, or visitors to the facility.
 In some cases, childcare workers may also be exposed to diseases through contact with contaminated surfaces or objects, such as toys, furniture, or clothing.

 Another way that childcare workers can be exposed to infectious diseases is through improper handling and disposal of bodily fluids.
 Children in daycare may need help with diaper changes or cleaning up after accidents, and this can put childcare workers at risk of exposure to bodily fluids that may be contaminated with viruses or bacteria.